portworx/katacoda-scenarios/deploy-px-k8s/storage.md

 Click `ssh root@node03 lsblk`{{execute T2}} to list the available devices on the node3.

-Note the storage device `/dev/vdb`, which will be passed into PX as one of it's raw block disks.
+Note the storage device `vdb`, which will be passed into PX as one of it's raw block disks.